dialmaster/spotify_monitor/README.md

 - **Content Evaluation**: Leverages OpenAI's API to provide age appropriateness evaluations for both music and podcast content based on configurable age thresholds
 - **Safety Controls**: Includes auto-skip capability for inappropriate content and supports monitoring multiple accounts
 - **User Experience**: Maintains a sleek, user-friendly interface that updates automatically without requiring page refreshes
+- **Activity Logging**: Automatically creates detailed logs of all playback activity, age evaluations, and content blocks for review and record-keeping

 This tool helps parents make informed decisions about their children's music and podcast consumption while providing a seamless monitoring experience.